All Products

 Read data within the range determined by the value of the first primary key column

-The following sample code provides an example on how to read data in the forward direction within the range determined by the value of the first primary key column.
-The start value of the second primary key column is of the INF_MIN type.
-The end value of the second primary key column is of the INF_MAX type.
+The following sample code provides an example on how to read data within the range determined by the value of the first primary key column in the forward direction.
+In this example, the start value of the second primary key column is set to INF_MIN, and the end value of the second primary key column is set to INF_MAX.
 If the value of the nextStartPrimaryKey parameter is null in the response, all data in the specified range is read.
+Otherwise, you must initiate another request until all data within the range determined by the value of the first primary key column is returned.

 private static void getRange(SyncClient client, String startPkValue, String endPkValue) {